 The City recently finalized a Cooperative Plan with the adjoining Towns (Byron, Empire, Fond du Lac, Friendship and Taycheedah) which outlines the opportunities for City growth and expansion with the support of those communities.
 In addition, the City continues to focus on meeting the needs for industrial growth and expansion through industrial parks.
 In 2016, the City completed the efforts of the Downtown Exploratory Committee which focused on efforts to continue to revitalize and redevelop the downtown.
-These efforts will continue through the course of the planning period as the City works with the Downtown Fond du Lac (DFP) and local investors to continue to reinvest in the downtown.
+These recommendation continue to guide growth and investment in the downtown as the City works with the Downtown Fond du Lac (DFP) and local investors to continue to reinvest in the downtown.
 The community acknowledges the importance of a downtown to the overall economic vitality of a city.
 A blighted and struggling downtown negatively impacts every aspect of the city.

 One of the other local plans that was recently implemented was the creation of the Tax Increment Financing (TIF) District for the Brooke Street corridor.
 This area represents one of the initial manufacturing areas of the City and is located within the River Park Neighborhood, a low-and-moderate income neighborhood.
 The TIF District is the next step in the revitalization of this corridor which has already experienced some redevelopment and reinvestment.
 The properties located within the TIF District represent some of the more challenging former industrial sites, including two (2) former cheese facilities, a former casket manufacturer and a historic train depot.
+By 2024, 62 additional rental units will be completed and added to the River Park Neighborhood through the redevelopment of the former Casket factory and Winnebago Cheese Building through the financial support of housing tax credits.

-The City is currently undertaking the effort to apply for a Brownfield Assessment Grant through the Environmental Protection Agency (EPA).
+The City is continues to apply for a Brownfield Assessment Grant through the Environmental Protection Agency (EPA).
 These funds, if awarded, will likely target those brownfield sites within the central city.
 These locations provide both the most challenges and the most opportunities.